lizmat/articles/sbom-4.md

 ## Adding "raku" to the Package URL standard

 But this was not enough of course: to make "raku" acceptable as a Package URL type, some work needed to be done.
-And that work has been done in the ["Add Raku Programming Language as a purl-spec type](https://github.com/package-url/purl-spec/pull/550).
-And there's hoping that this PR (with specification, documentation and tests) will be merged soon.
+And that work has been done in the ["Add Raku Programming Language as a purl-spec type"](https://github.com/package-url/purl-spec/pull/550).
+And there's hoping that my Pull Request (with specification, documentation and tests) to the Package-URL project will be merged soon.

 ## Requirements versus Dependencies